dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

 We'll build out a Create+Update+Delete (CRUD) style blogging app using React and Redux and React-Router.
 We will use an API server hosted at: `cs52-blog.herokuapp.com`.

-For now the API only supports 'title', 'content', 'tags', but even with just those fields (especially if content supports markdown) you could think  of other things that you could display.
+For now the API only supports 'title', 'content', 'tags', 'cover_url', but even with just those fields (especially if content supports markdown) you could think  of other things that you could display.
 Menu Items for a restaurant.
 Or even quiz answers (you'll be able to add fields in Lab 5).

 ### Part 2 Lab 5